Does working through that textbook seem like an awful drag?

 I know, I’ve been there.
 Both in a workplace, and when learning German.

-Note: if your burnout is more related to work than just centered on your language learning – please seek the help of a doctor.
+Note: if your burnout is more related to work than just centred on your language learning – please seek the help of a doctor.

 My path to language learning burnout